Skip to main contentSkip to navigation

 • Traffic — SEO takes months; ads cost money from day one

-That's why a website typically runs ₹2,000–₹10,000+ per month all-in, plus 1–2 weeks of setup.
+That's why a website typically runs a few thousand rupees per month all-in (the exact figure varies a lot by platform and apps), plus a week or two of setup.
 It earns its place once you have steady demand and want organic discovery — but as a starting point it's expensive.
 Our WhatsApp vs website comparison covers when each makes sense.

 Try WatEase for free

 Set up your WhatsApp store in under 5 minutes.
-No credit card required.
+0% markup on WhatsApp messages.

 What Does a Marketplace Really Cost?